NilsFradin/SeraphMenuBundle/README.md

 How it works
 ------------

-A Menu is a tree of MenuItems.
+A Menu is a tree of MenuItems, this bundle allows the configuration of multiply menu.

+All menus can have a different structure.
+With this bundle you can provide **your own template** or you can use the *default template.*

+The default template use **bootstrap 4**, but you can override any parts of this to use anything else.

  - Menus :
     - A Collection of MenuItem.
     - A Name.